danielsgrun/cfwell/README.md

 To install, simply download it as .zip and unzip it at any desired location.
 Then, go to the folder where "setup.py" is and enter:

 "pip install ."

+There is a "test.py" file that exemplifies how to easily use the package.